 Every home is different, and the same goes for reed.
 Water reed can have many different qualities, and each type of water reed variant is used for different situations.

-As we know reed can vary in length naturally but is can also suit down to a suitable size depending on the house type.
+As we know reed can vary in length naturally but it can also cut down to a suitable size depending on the house type.
 The shortest water reed length we can work with is around the 3-4ft mark, medium lengths vary from 4-5ft long and then larger water reed is 5-6ft long.